-Since graduating from Liberty University in 1998, I have had the privilege of working in various forms of ministry.
-From being a middle and high school Bible teacher to being, a youth pastor and even combining the two positions.
-These roles provided me with the opportunity to develop the spiritual formation of today’s youth.
+Since graduating from Liberty University, I have held multiple ministry positions with increasing responsibility.
+From middle and high school Bible teacher to assistant youth pastor to small groups or family ministry pastor.
+These roles provided me with the opportunity to develop the spiritual formation of today’s families.
 Throughout this time, I knew that there was more in store for me as I continued throughout my spiritual journey.

-In 2005, I began at Norfolk Christian School where I was the Middle School Chapel Coordinator (and Middle School Bible teacher).
+Next, I began at Norfolk Christian School as the Middle School Chapel Coordinator (and Middle School Bible teacher).
 Like Greenbrier, I oversaw that chapel services and revolutionized the school’s previous perspective of this weekly event.
-Taking the service from a joke filled one verse read time to a worshipful experience with meaningful preaching the students grew in leaps and bounds over the course of my tenure.
-This time of ministry is one I look back on as a success, but also felt the burden for more adult minded ministry opportunities.
+Taking the service from a joke-filled one verse read time to a worshipful experience with meaningful preaching the students grew by leaps and bounds over the course of my tenure.
+This time of ministry is one I look back on as a success but also felt the burden for more adult-minded ministry opportunities.

-Currently, I am the Director of Family Ministry at St. Andrew’s United Methodist Church.
-This position holds influence over the preschool, nursery, children’s, students, young, and mature adults ministries.
-Included in this is the development of the Mid.Week services with a full slate of small group offerings, The Gathering, and dinner, as well as, quarterly outreach events, monthly student ministry activities, planning of district and conference events.
+The next ministry opportunity came as Director of Family Ministry at St. Andrew’s United Methodist Church.
+This position was responsible for influencing families of the preschool, nursery, children’s, students, young, and mature adults.
+Included in this was the development and implementation of the Mid.Week services with a full slate of small group offerings, The Gathering, and dinner, as well as, quarterly outreach events, monthly student ministry activities, planning of district and conference events.

-Through this time-frame I have been able to develop personal and professional goals that enable me to minister both now and in the future.
+Through this time, I have been able to develop personal and professional goals that focus my ministry both now and in the future.
 These goals reflect the work that God is perpetuating in my heart and desires me to pursue in life.
 They reflect each portion of my life and provide the context in which I sense God leading my ministry both personally and professionally.

-My foremost personal goal is always to love God, my wife and son, and others with agape style love.
+My foremost personal goal is always to love God, my wife and sons, and others with agape style love.
 Another personal goal is to be the leader and provider this family needs and deserves.
 In order to accomplish this, I must obtain a position in ministry where I can fulfill the passion and desires God has ignited in my heart.
 This position will enable me to continue to meet with individuals to share Christ, disciple, and invest in future generations.
-Lastly, I desire to graduate with a Doctor of Ministry degree from New Orleans Baptist Theological Seminary.

 Concerning my professional goals, I desire to minister alongside other passionate believers shaping the future of Christianity.
 The ministry that God desires me to establish will focus on equipping the people of God for the mission of loving with abandon.
 Through sincere worship experiences, passionate preaching, missional community, and purposeful outreach the local church will relentlessly pursue the great commission as lived out in the local area, the state, the nation, and the world.
 With this as my philosophy for ministry, I believe that the church can properly fulfill the Great Commission while living out the Great Commands.
 I know God has a tremendous plan in store for me as I journey through this program and beyond.
 I am eager to begin this journey and look forward to the adventure.